CoffeeMark2/CS5228-Singapore-HDB-Resale-Price-Prediction/README.md

 # CS5228 Singapore HDB Resale Price Prediction (Team 2)

 This project predicts Singapore HDB resale prices using machine learning models.
 The solution involves extensive data preprocessing, feature engineering, and ensemble modeling using CatBoost, LightGBM, and XGBoost.
-The dataset used in this report is available in our GitHub repository at [link]
+The dataset used in this report is available in our GitHub repository at [here](https://github.com/CoffeeMark2/CS5228-Singapore-HDB-Resale-Price-Prediction).

 ## Project Overview